goodhelper1/NicolauHack/README.md

 to Generate (NicolauTheme.dll) from paste bin => bin\NicolauTheme.dll

-drag and apply DLL NicolauTheme.dll => to Toolbox from your Visual Studio 2017
+drag and apply DLL NicolauTheme.dll => to Toolbox from your visual studio 2017

 ![Example](NicolauHack/print/toolbox.PNG)

-In the toolbox Drag NicolauSkin into your simple visual studio program 2017 C #
+In the toolbox Drag NicolauSkin into your simple visual studio 2017 C#

 ========

-NicolauHack is a C# port of the Flat UI theme released by iSynthesis, which was written in Visual Basic.
+NicolauHack is a C# port of the Flat UI theme released by iSynthesis, which was written in visual studio 2017 C#

 ![Example](NicolauHack/print/appfinal.PNG)